brandysnaps/ratchet-and-clank-lightbox/docs/_posts/2022-09-18-measurements.md

 ![Cover mount]({{ "assets/images/cover-mount.png" | relative_url }})

-Based on the original 200 x 200 mm dimensions I was targetting, and the 4 mm wall width of the Hexaleafs, I calculated the length of each internal wall to be 192 mm.
+Based on the original 200 x 200 mm dimensions I was targeting, and the 4 mm wall width of the Hexaleafs, I calculated the length of each internal wall to be 192 mm.
 Given the LEDs I have are spaced 16.2 mm apart, this means I can have approximately 12 LEDs per wall.
 This would equate to 48 LEDs in total, which I am not sure the Pico can drive.

 <table>
   <tr>